ZackGheen/Pewlett-Hackard-Analysis/README.md

 The Retiring Titles table is exported as retiring_titles.csv Exported retiring_titles.csv Image below.

-Code and Image

-name-of-you-image

-Deliverable 2: The Employees Eligible for the Mentorship Program Deliverable Requirements:
+## Deliverable 2: The Employees Eligible for the Mentorship Program
+Deliverable Requirements:
 Using the ERD you created in this module as a reference and your knowledge of SQL queries, create a mentorship-eligibility table that holds the current employees who were born between January 1, 1965 and December 31, 1965.